 An Expanding World: Enlarging the dominion of human senses

 How big is the arena of your awareness?
-In the 17th C., the human understanding of Nature was enlarged by the development of optical instruments.
+In the 17th century, the human understanding of Nature was enlarged by the development of optical instruments.
 At the beginning of the century Galileo (1564 – 1642) caught wind of a Dutch invention whereby two lenses working together could bring distant objects into closer view.
 Quickly he developed his own telescope and turned it toward the heavens.(1) He published his astonishing observations in The Starry Messenger, 1610.
 The Moon was not a smooth sphere, as had been believed since classical times, but was covered in mountains that cast shadows.

 Jupiter, the bright planet, had four moons of its own that circulated around it, like a small version of the solar system that Copernicus had proposed in 1543.
 In the light of this observation, Galileo became a vigorous advocate of the Copernican view that put the Earth and the other planets in orbit around the Sun.
 Unfortunately, that got him into trouble with the church authorities for speaking out of turn.